KaitoCross/doge-streamlabs-alert/README.md

 # doge-streamlabs-alert
-Creates Streamlabs alert for incoming DOGECOIN donations (to locally running Dogecoin Core Wallet) This has not been tested well enough!
+Creates Streamlabs alert for incoming DOGECOIN donations (to locally running Dogecoin Core Wallet)
+This has not been tested well enough!
 Only tested some stuff on Linux so far.
+Use at your own risk!

 ## How to set up
 ### Python3